ricardoauribe/medirecord_backend/README.md

 # Initial thougts on API

+- / - Home should redirect to static content folder over build folder
 - /api/member/:name - General Data for a family member
 - /api/members - Get all members
+- /appointment - Get details on an specific appointment
 - /visit - Details of a medical consultation
 - /history - List of visits corresponding to a member